Olaminiyi/25.Deploying-and-Packaging-Applications-into-Kubernetes-with-Helm/README.md

+# Project 25
-# 25.Deploying and Packaging Applications into Kubernetes with Helm
+# Deploying and Packaging Applications into Kubernetes with Helm

 In [Project-24](https://github.com/Olaminiyi/24.Setting-up-EKS-with-Terraform-Deploying-Jenkins-Server-using-Helm), we acquired practical skills in using `Helm` to deploy applications on Kubernetes.